-Paul Hackenmueller is the Business Development Director at Spruce Root.
+Paul Hackenmueller is the Business Development Manager at Spruce Root.
 After growing up in Anchorage, Paul earned a Bachelors degree in Mathematics from Colorado State University before heading to Africa as a Peace Corps Volunteer to teach high school math in a village in central Ghana.
 His continued interest in economic development prompted him to get a Masters degree in Economics from Boston University before returning to Alaska where he now lives in Juneau with his family.
 Paul also serves as the Program Director for the Sustainable Southeast Partnership, a diverse network of organizations and individuals working together to reach cultural, ecological and economic prosperity for our communities and region.

 Favorite thing about Southeast Alaska?
 Having the Tongass right out my front door.